- Improved accuracy via multiband GNSS

 You do have Bluetooth and ANT+ connectivity on the Fenix 7, which means along with a host of other bike and running sensors, you can address this accuracy issue.
 We paired a Wahoo and a Garmin HRM-Pro chest strap monitor to it with no issues to report.

-Garmin Fenix 7: Fitness tracking and wellness tracking
+Fitness and wellness tracking

 Yes, the Fenix 7 plays fitness tracker and can tell you if you've had a good night's sleep and overall, it does a good job of it.